Welcome to the Web Development for Bioinformatics Web Book

 Bioinformatics researchers or programmers that have been “away from the web” for a while, might quickly get a handle on the recent trends in basic web development tools such as HTML5, CSS2 and 3, PHP and more by jumping straight to chapter 3.

-CGI, the way Perl, Python, Ruby and other languages interact with web data, is not addressed explicitly, as we use PHP as our working language.
+We use PHP as our working language.
 Since PHP is natively a web programming language, it has an extremely gentle learning curve that makes it excellent for learning the basic concepts of programming from scratch and being immediately productive, which are among the main objectives of this course.
-Once programming basics are learned in PHP, adding another programming language “to your toolbox” will be relatively easy.
+Once programming basics are learned in PHP, adding another programming language to your toolbox will be relatively easy and we strongly encourage you to do so.

 Many have reasoned along the lines “do we need specific web development frameworks for Bioinformatics” and the short answer is generally no (link).
-There is an extremely rich variety of programming languages, web development frameworks (Ruby on Rails is very popular lately), tools for general web development that are perfectly fit to handle Bioinformatics data, Bioinformatics web servers and applications, Bioinformatics and Biological web databases.
-We do have extensive Bioinformatics specific libraries anyway (bioperl, biopython, bioruby, biophp) that can be used in the deployment of web Bioinformatics applications.
+There is an extremely rich variety of programming languages, web development frameworks, tools and libraries for “general” web development that are perfectly fit to handle Bioinformatics data, Bioinformatics web servers and applications, Bioinformatics and Biological web databases.
+We do have extensive Bioinformatics specific libraries anyway (bioperl, biopython, bioruby, biophp) that can indeed be used in the deployment of web Bioinformatics applications.

-The duty of the Bioinformatics student is to acquire solid basis in web development, become familiar with the available general technologies and then combine them with his knowledge about the various Bioinformatics methods and algorithms, to develop great Bioinformatics web projects and applications.
+The duty of the Bioinformatics student is to acquire solid basis in web development, become familiar with the available general technologies and then combine them with his knowledge about the various Bioinformatics methods and algorithms so as to develop great Bioinformatics web projects and applications.
 In this book we focus on the first part of this process, while constantly keeping an eye on the second part.

 This document is currently work in progress